-Polycystic Ovary Syndrome (PCOS) is the most common endocrine (hormonal) disorder that affects about 10% of women.
+Polycystic Ovary Syndrome (PCOS) is the most common endocrine (hormonal) disorder.
+It affects about 10% of women.
 The underlying cause is unknown, but is thought to be related to insulin resistance.

 Many of the women that I have talked with who have been recently diagnosed with PCOS have said they left their doctor’s office feeling confused about what they can do that doesn’t revolve around medications.
 The doctor just gave them a prescription for birth control pills or metformin and said “Go lose weight and come back when you want to have children”.